 Ancient languages like COBOL and Visual Basic don’t attract current students.
 As a result, the number of experts is dwindling each year.
 Scarce programmers willing to work in that field must be paid exorbitant salaries.

 Also, problems arise because old languages used old architecture approaches.
-Such “spaghetti code” drastically increased the complexity of the applications.
-These old applications are usually poorly documented.
-Moreover, people who remembered what they should do, don’t work in a company anymore.
+Such “spaghetti code” drastically increases the complexity of the applications.
+Another problem is poor documentation.
 Reverse engineering of such legacy applications earned the name “software archaeology”.

 All companies must evolve to keep up with their competitors.
 Company software entails a change in processes, integration with new industry-standard applications.
 Business growth demands program scalability, and modern enterprises are going web, cloud, and mobile.
 These all are either very expensive or even impossible in Visual Basic.